 - Once PE lessons are finished the pupil must change into their uniform for the remainder of the day.

-- pupilzs may wear a plain white undershirt beneath their uniform top, however it may only be visible at the neck line.
+- pupils may wear a plain white undershirt beneath their uniform top, however, it may only be visible at the neckline.

 - pupils may wear a watch and girls may wear one silver or gold stud in the earlobe of each ear.
 Boys are not permitted to wear earrings or studs.
 No other jewellery may be worn unless this is for religious purposes.

 - Hair must always be clean and tidy, worn off the face and styled so as not to invite comment for any reason.
 All pupils with hair longer than shoulder length are required to have it tied.
 Hair may be coloured if of a natural colour, discreet and appropriate to a school environment.
 Boys must be clean shaven.